Franmg94/flying-dino/README.md

 ### M4.
 Game mechanics

-- [ ]  Game loop function
-- [ ]  Game update status

-- [ ]  Improve collision
+- [x]  Improve collision TODAY
+- [x]  Grounded boolean: check if the player is on the ground or not
 - Player needs to stand on top of the obstacles

-Why it’s not working?
-The collision update needs to happen when the player is moving,

-I’ll try to check it through game loop.

-What other things can I start working on?
+- Improve: There’s is something with the time of gravity, if it’s too fast it pushes down the character.
+For now I’ll leave it like that.
+- [x]  Starting point
+- Create a platform from where the player starts jumping
+- Create a div in the html

-- [ ]  Game over
+- [x]  Game over
-When player hits the ground loses one live, or game  over.
+- When player touches the ground, loses 1 live

-- [ ]  Objectives?
+- When 0, moves to a different page (create, html, link, etc)

+- [x]  HealthBar
+- Show HP on screen

 ---